 Like so many of the Big Agnes tents, the Copper Spur UL 2 is fairly quick to set up.
-The use of color-coded poles and clips make it easy to figure out what goes where if you forget the instructions.
-It also simplifies setup if there is low light.
-The included reflective guy lines have a quick adjust feature which makes it even more user-friendly.
+The use of color-coded poles and clips makes it easy to figure out what goes where if you forget the instructions.
+It also simplifies the setup if there is low light.
+The included reflective guy lines have a quick-adjust feature which makes it even more user-friendly.

 Despite being so lightweight the stakes and poles included with this tent are very durable and not prone to bending if you care for them properly.